johnerick89/bookmark-mis/README.md

 - [ ] **Add request validation** middleware
 - [ ] **Implement proper error boundaries** in frontend

+## Honesty Declaration

+I confirm that this submission is my own work.
+I have:

+- [ ] Not copied code from existing solutions or other candidates
+- [ ] Used AI assistants only for syntax help and debugging specific errors
+- [ ] Not received human help during the assignment period
+- [ ] Built the core logic and architecture myself
+- [ ] Cited any references used for specific solutions

 ## 📄 License

 ISC